reactjs/react.dev/beta/src/content/reference/react/useMemo.md

   // ...
 ```

-**Now your calculation depends on `text` directly (which is a string and can't "accidentally" be new like an object).**
+Now your calculation depends on `text` directly (which is a string and can't "accidentally" become different).
- You can use a similar approach to prevent [`useEffect`](/reference/react/useEffect) from firing again unnecessarily.
-Before you try to optimize dependencies with `useMemo`, see if you can make them unnecessary.
-[Read about removing Effect dependencies.](/learn/removing-effect-dependencies)

 ---